Skip to main content

 A lower metabolic rate means your body requires fewer calories to maintain its weight, making weight gain more likely even without changes in diet or activity.
 The loss of muscle tissue also means there are fewer “docks” for glucose to go, further challenging your body’s ability to manage blood sugar effectively.

 The result is a fundamental shift in body composition ∞ a decrease in metabolically active muscle and an increase in metabolically disruptive visceral fat.
-This alteration is a central feature of the associated with the menopausal transition.
+This alteration is a central feature of the metabolic damage associated with the menopausal transition.

 Understanding the New Biological Terrain

 It is important to view these changes not as a personal failing but as a predictable biological process.
 Your body is operating under a new set of hormonal rules.
-The strategies that maintained your in your twenties and thirties may now be insufficient because the underlying physiology has changed.
+The strategies that maintained your metabolic health in your twenties and thirties may now be insufficient because the underlying physiology has changed.

 The fatigue, the changes in mood, the difficulty in managing weight, and the sense that your body is working against you are all rooted in this complex interplay between your endocrine, metabolic, and nervous systems.